XeniasDimitris/Apache-Kafka/README.md

 }
 ```

 As you see, for every particular date and country we take the confirmed, recovered and active cases and deaths from Covid-19.
-In our example, we assume that our producer is choosing a date window and a particular country to retrieve these data and forwarding (publishing) them in Kafka Cluster sequentially in ascending time (stream of records).
+In our example, we assume that our producer choses a date window and a particular country to retrieve these data and forwards (publishes) them in Kafka Cluster sequentially in ascending time (stream of records).
 #### Kafka Cluster Architecture
 Our cluster has the One-Node-One-Broker architecture, but we can scale it to Many-Nodes-Many-Brokers.